Aliased Time-Modulated Array OFDM Transmit System

 In the following, a phase-only precoder is considered to minimize both sidebands simultaneously.
 Given the constant phase of the summed sideband harmonic components, a natural choice to minimize the sum is to alter the sign of the summed components by applying an alternating precoder

 The alternating precoder introduces destructive interference between the harmonic components at the sidebands at the cost of introducing power variations in the power of the passband signal.
 The fluctuations result from the summation of a different subset of precoded harmonic components.
 The $0$-th harmonic component dominates the amplitude of the result and determines the phase.
-Note, that the aliased signal in the desired passband range has an alternating phase precoding, which can be easily compensated at the receiver.
-After the convolution/aliasing, indices of baseband signal of interest have a flipped range $i_{\mathrm{bb}_{\mathrm{A}}} = \{ -\left\lfloor \frac{A-1}{2} \right\rfloor, \ldots, A-1 - \left\lfloor \frac{A-1}{2} \right\rfloor \}$.
+Expanding the precoder from \eqref{eq:prec_extended} with the alternating phase from \eqref{eq:alternating_precoder} yields